Kristina01111000/Drws_site/README.md

 - issues with M logging in to the site
 - fixed template email
 - is documentary the first thing you want people to see?
+- see if I can automatically add new members to courses